mainsails/IPv4Tools/README.md

 * The ability to validate an IPv4 address.
 * The ability to generate an array of IP Addresses based on a start and end address.
 * The ability to display current ARP entries.
+* The ability to scan an IPv4 Range.

 ## Requirements